Isle of Wight Guru

 "Excuse me, have you seen the rest of my train?"

-There are quite a few smaller museums and artsy things which are indoors including:
+There are quite a few smaller museums and artsy things that are indoors including:

-• The Museum of Island History in Newport's Guildhall re-opened in 2016 after a brief closure.
-It's not huge, so don't plan a full day with a picnic and two hours in the gift shop, but it's worth a visit whilst shopping in Newport and the building itself is pretty grand (it was designed by John Nash who was the architect for Buckingham Palace and Brighton's Royal Pavilion).
-It costs a couple of pounds to get in.
+• The Museum of Island History is not huge, so don't plan a full day with a picnic and two hours in the gift shop.
+It's worth a visit whilst shopping in Newport and the building itself is pretty grand.
+It was designed by John Nash who was the architect for Buckingham Palace and Brighton's Royal Pavilion.
+It costs £1 to get in.

 • Brighstone is a village (albeit a large one), so the fact that it has its own museum about local life is pretty remarkable.
 It is run by volunteers and is pretty quaint, so don't expect an IMAX cinema out the back and multi-million pound exhibitions sponsored by oil companies.
 Still, I'm sure they would appreciate visitors dropping in more than a huge great museum would, and the handful of reviews are positive.
 Opening hours are limited but it is open all year round.